bytecodealliance/wasm-pkg-tools/README.md

 | macOS    | `/Users/<username>/Library/Application Support` |
 | Windows  | `C:\Users\<username>\AppData\Roaming`           |

-The configuration file is TOML and currently must be edited manually.
-A future release will include an interactive CLI for editing the configuration.
+The configuration file is TOML and can be edited manually.

 Below is an annotated example of a configuration file that shows all the available options.